frederic-perez/AmE-dictionary/dictionary.md

 __mantel__ _n_ :four::shit: _Fireplace mantels._ _The mantel over the small fireplace._
 __mantle__ :three: An important role or responsibility that passes from one person to another. _Syn_ role
 __mantle__ _v_
-__mar__ _v_ :seven::open_mouth: (mars, marred) If something is marred, it’s damaged due to a flaw.
+__mar__ _v_ :seven::pencil2: (mars, marred) If something is marred, it’s damaged due to a flaw.
 If the big football game on Sunday ends with a fight among fans of the opposing teams, commentators will say that the game was marred by violence. _A game marred by injuries to key players._
 __marathon__ _This is more of a marathon than a sprint._
 __marauder__ :two::shit:
 __marauding__ _adj_ :two: (of people or animals) Going around a place in search of things to steal or people to attack: _Gangs of marauding youths filled the streets._